Louis' Lunch: History

-Louis Lassen was born Ludvig Lassen on July 30, 1865 in Ballum parish.
-The parish was part of a region in the Kingdom of Denmark which was lost in the 1864 war between Denmark and Austria-Prussia.
-The peace treaty in Vienna was signed in October 1864; thus, Ballum parish was German at the time of Lassen's birth the following summer.
-Part of the region and thus Ballum parish became part of (Southern Jutland) in Denmark again in 1920.
+Louis Lassen was born as Ludvig Lassen on July 30, 1865 to a Danish family in Ballum parish in Schleswig, a region that Denmark lost to Prussia in their 1864 war.

-He and his Ohio-born wife Sophhia nee Kurtz (1862–1941) were married in Manhattan, New York City on May 25, 1889.
+Lassen and his Ohio-born wife Sophia Kurtz (1862–1941) were married in Manhattan on May 25, 1889.
 The couple had one daughter and four sons between 1891 and 1903.

-Ludvig aka Louis Lassen died on March 20, 1935 in New Haven, New Haven County, Connecticut.
+Lassen died in New Haven on March 20, 1935.
 He and his wife are buried at Evergreen Cemetery in New Haven.

 Lassen was a "blacksmith by trade and preacher by vocation" and immigrated to New Haven from Denmark in 1881.

-His parents Christopher Christian Lassen (1823–1901), a blacksmith, and Anna Maria nee Christensen (1830–1902) immigrated with their youngest daughter Hannah to the U.S. in 1882, and also settled in New Haven County, Connecticut.

 He became a food peddler, selling butter and eggs from a wooden cart.
-He purchased a home at 45 Elliot Street and stored his cart in a shed in the backyard.
 In 1895, he began adding lunch items to his cart.

-A local businessman dashed into the small New Haven lunch wagon one day in 1900, and he pleaded for a lunch to go.
+In 1900, a local businessman asked for a lunch to go.
 According to the Lassen family, the customer exclaimed "Louie!
-I'm in a rush, slap a meatpuck between two planks and step on it!".
-Lassen placed his own blend of ground steak trimmings between two slices of toast and sent the gentleman on his way, so the story goes, with America's alleged first hamburger being served.
+I'm in a rush, slap a meatpuck between two planks and step on it!"
+Lassen placed his own blend of ground steak trimmings between two slices of toast, with America's alleged first hamburger being served.

 In 1917, Lassen moved into a square brick building that had once been a tannery.
 Louis' Lunch was forced to move to make way for development in 1975, so it moved two blocks down to 263 Crown Street in New Haven.
 In the 1950s, Ken Lassen added cheese spread to the hamburger.
-The fourth generation of Lassens owns and operates Louis' Lunch today.
+The fourth generation of Lassens own and operate Louis' Lunch today.